pnp/sp-dev-fx-webparts/samples/react-office-offer-creation/README.md

     .\templates\deploy.ps1 -siteUrl <YourFullSiteUrl>
     ```

-    * This should put the same site URL to your tenant-property named 'CreateOfferSiteUrl'
+    > This should put the same site URL to your tenant-property named 'CreateOfferSiteUrl'
-* From your command line, change your current directory to the directory containing this sample (`react-office-offer-creation`, located under `samples`)

 * in the command line run:
   * `npm install`
   * `gulp serve`